 Located at the headquarters is a replica of the eighth rest station on the actual Iditarod trail.

 Another viewpoint along the Glenn Highway gives a glimpse of the pyramid shaped King Mountain next to the Matanuska.
 At 5,809 feet tall, King Mountain is majestic.
 Another view added Alaska’s state flower, the fireweed.
 It truly did look like the cover of a 1,000-piece puzzle.
-The varied shades of green, the purple-pink fireweed and the glacial mountains painted a glorious picture.
-Turn another 90 degrees and you capture Sheep Mountain.
-This is a picture of Alaska.
+The varied shades of green, the purple-pink fireweed and the glacial

 Before we ended our trip on the Glenn Highway, we also noticed some metal poles, lining the higher elevations of the roadway (3,000 feet and above).
 If you can picture a series of upside down “L’s” lining the highway, you can imagine what we saw.
 We couldn’t figure out their purpose.
 Finally it “clicked” and we confirmed that they are markers for the winter road crews.
 The 20-foot high bent poles with their horizontal extensions aid the snowplow drivers in knowing where the road surface ends and how far they can push the snow off to the side.
-We can only imagine that the extreme height is to accommodate enormous piles of snow at the roadside.
-Yikes.
+We can only imagine that the extreme height is to accommodate enormous piles of snow at the r

 While we had hoped to make it to Valdez today, our final stop was Glennallen.
 Called the Hub of Alaska, it is built at the intersection of the Richardson Highway and the Glenn Highway.
 Head north and you travel to Fairbanks.
 Head south and you travel to Valdez.
 Some highways have railroad tracks along their sides.
 The Richardson Highway has the Trans-Alaska Pipeline hugging its side.
 We will follow that pipeline to Valdez tomorrow.